sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 able to handle error conditions, is liable to be more complex than the initial, normal-case design, even a complex state machine diagram becomes readable when the Step Functions console marks it up with the traversal from a particular run.
 Click below to view an example.
-Then, click to view the "State View", a tabular summary.
-Not shown is the "Event View", a complete log of state data at the start and end of each state, plus data available for use within the scope of one state (such as API responses).
+Next, click for the "State View", a tabular summary.
+Not shown is the "Event View", a complete log of the payload at the start and end of each state, plus data available for use within the scope of one state (such as an API response).

 [<img src="media/step-function-debug-flow.png" alt="A 'Pass' state assigns constants and extracts the database identifier from the event.
 Next, a 'Choice' state chooses between database cluster or instance, if the event has not expired.
 Because this event is for a database instance, a 'Task' state that calls 'Stop Database Instance' is entered.
 The other states described are green, whereas this one is yellow.
 From an arrow labeled 'Catch #1', execution continues with a 'Task' state that calls 'Describe Database Instances' followed by a 'Choice' state that chooses between different database status values.
 Because the database is in the desired state, the 'Succeed' state is entered." height="144" />](media/step-function-debug-flow.png?raw=true "Automatically-generated Step Function state machine execution diagram")